pdfernhout/narrafirma/README-NodeJS.txt

 2. Unzip the narrafirma.zip file.

 3. Compile the TypeScript files.
-To do this, run tsc from the command line in the top level project directory.
+To do this, run "npm run build" from the command line in the top level project directory.
 That will use the tsconfig.json to compile the "*.ts" files.
-You will need to rerun "tsc" after any changes to the TypeScript files (including after a git pull).
+You will need to rerun "npm run build" after any changes to the TypeScript files (including after a git pull).
+If you get an error like "npm not found" you probably need to install Node.js or npm.

-The "tsc" TypeScript compiler can be installed using: "npm install -g typescript".

 4. Go to the server directory in the unzipped files, and read the directions in the file readme_server.txt about how to start the server.